emson/elf0/docs_specs/spec_schema.md

 #### `version`
 - **Type**: string
 - **Required**
-- Indicates your spec’s version; bump when schema or semantics change.
+- Indicates your spec's version; bump when schema or semantics change.

 #### `description`
 - **Type**: string
 - **Optional**
-- A human-friendly summary of the workflow’s purpose.
+- A human-friendly summary of the workflow's purpose.

 #### `runtime`
 - **Type**: literal